lowleveldesign/wtrace/README.md

 # wtrace

 This application will trace in real-time all File I/O, TCP IP, ALPC and RPC operations performed by a given process.
 It works on Windows 7+ and requires .NET 4.5.2+.
-Wtrace stops when the traced process exits, or if you issue Ctrl+C (Ctrl+Break in Powershell, when pipes are used) in its command line.
+Wtrace stops when the traced process exits, or if you issue Ctrl+C in its command line.

+Use pipeline to filter the events, e.g.: `wtrace notepad | findstr  "FileIO/Write"`

+It is possible to use wtrace as a **PowerShell cmdlet**.
+Please check the [wiki](https://github.com/lowleveldesign/wtrace/wiki/PowerShell-support) for more details.

 The available options are: